cemgurbey/cemOS/README.md

 # cemOS

-Authered by Firat Cem Gurbey
+Welcome to CemOS, the simple but the efficient operating System!

-you can run the cemOS on any MacOs/Linux command line!
+CemOS can be run on any MacOs/Linux command line!

 ## Diclaimer: